 Sieck and his team found these metacognitive strategies in a range of existing research on scientific reasoning, problem solving, judgment and related areas.
 What they really wanted to know was whether the strategies that expert scientists use in the lab are also adopted by others who have high need to adapt their conceptions in novel situations.

 They studied metacognitive strategies that seasoned wayfarers use to come to terms with other cultures.
 Sieck and his colleagues explored the idea that these metacognitive strategies were a central part of cross-cultural competence.
-The researchers found striking similarities between the strategies the wayfarers used to make sense of surprising intercultural interactions, and those of the scientists studied previously.
+The researchers found striking similarities between the strategies the sojourners used to make sense of surprising intercultural interactions, and those of the scientists studied previously.

 The five metacognitive strategies appear to apply to a wide range of situations.
 Whether you are trying to understand the behavior of a new gizmo, ocean tides, or a person from another culture, these strategies will help you get the most from your experience.